TORBAY BOOKKEEPING PRACTICE DATA PROTECTION PRIVACY NOTICE

 • Our computers have appropriate password security, boundary firewalls and effective anti-malware defences.
 We routinely back-up electronic information to assist in restoring information in the event of disaster and our software is kept up-to-date with the latest security patches.

-• One, or all, of the following measures shall be applied to the personal data held; separating the personal data and/or pseudonymisation and/or the encoding of the data.
+• One, or all, of the following measures shall be applied to the personal data held; separating the personal data and/or using a pseudonym and/or the encoding of the data.
 Our Privacy Manager, Naomi Griffiths, will ensure that this Notice is kept updated in response to any amendments to the Law.

 • We shall take appropriate security measures against unlawful and/or unauthorised processing of personal data, and against the accidental loss of, or damage to, your Personal Data.